btroller/btroller.github.io/index.md

 ## Systems Programming — Battleship Tournament AI

 In CPE 357, we were given an assignment for extra credit to develop a battleship player in C. Unfortunately, I can't give the source code for this project because I'll get in trouble if someone copies my work.
 However, I can say that I tied for first place in a tournament between Battleship players submitted in all of my professor's CPE 357 sections.
-I based my player heavily on the suggestions of Nick in [his post on the DataGenetics blog](http://www.datagenetics.com/blog/december32011/).
+I based my player heavily on the suggestions of Nick Berry in [his post on the DataGenetics blog](http://www.datagenetics.com/blog/december32011/).

 ## [Professional Responsibilities — Term Paper](https://github.com/btroller/CSC-300-Paper)